City-of-Helsinki/wordpress-helfi-hds-wp/README.md

 ## Features

+### Blocks

+The plugin provides various custom blocks styled according to Helsinki Design System.

+The blocks are configured with `block.json` files found in `config/blocks` and loaded by `class/Block.php` module.

+The plugin disables certain native, 3rd party, and custom blocks in certain contexts.
+These are configured in `config/blocks/disallowed-blocks.php`.
+The list of disabled blocks is filterable with `helsinki_wp_disallowed_blocks`;

 ### HDS React

 The plugin **registers** `helsinki-wp-hds-react` script handle with `react`, `react-dom` and `lodash` dependencies.
 Currently the only supported component is [HDS DateInput](https://hds.hel.fi/components/date-input/).